 Yes.
 A big advantage of Parole in Place is that if you qualify, you may be able to get your green card in the U.S., even if you did not enter the country legally.

-Parole In Place also solves the problem of inadmissibility due to illegal entry into the U.S. which is useful for families that have crossed the border without inspection by the U.S. border officers.
+Parole In Place also solves the problem of inadmissibility due to illegal entry into the U.S. This is useful for people that have crossed the border without inspection by the U.S. border officers.

 Parole in Place in not the best choice for a visa overstay.
 If you entered the US legally and overstayed your visa, you may apply for Deferred Action with the USCIS instead.
 You would also need a family relationship with a qualified Armed Forces member or veteran too.

-To apply for Parole in Place you must show that you have the necessary family relationship with a member or veteran of the Armed forces.
-In addition, we like to include good reasons and documents to show why our clients want to remain here.
+To apply for Military Parole in Place you must show that you have the necessary family relationship with a member or veteran of the Armed forces.
+In addition, we like to add other supporting documents.

-Our law office has successfully obtained Parole in Place and green cards for spouses and widows so we know it can be helpful.
+Our law office has successfully obtained Parole in Place and green cards for spouses and even widows, so we know it works.

 Notes: This information is of a general nature and is not, nor is it intended to be, legal advice.
 You should consult your attorney for advice regarding your individual situation.